 Homeward Bound Pets is always in need of volunteers!
 Volunteers are what make us thrive.
 There are many different opportunities available.

-Volunteers are also needed for the new Spay/Neuter Clinic, adoption events, and fundraising events in our community.
+Volunteers are needed for the Shelter, the Spay/Neuter Clinic, the Thrift Store, fostering of shelter animals, along with adoption and fundraising events in our community.

 Are you caring, dedicated, and responsible and want to be a part of a positive team of volunteers?
 Homeward Bound Pets Thrift Shop is the place for you.
 Volunteers are needed to sort and price donated items, staff the register, and help people find those special treasures.
 Revenue from our thrift shop goes to care for our shelter pets.

-Our Thrift Shop is open 6 days a week form 10 am to 5 pm closed on Sundays.
-We are located in McMinnville behind JW Carstar @ 1120 NE Lafayette Avenue.
-We are looking for committed volunteers to work in our Thrift Shop assisting with customers, stocking shelves, pricing items, cleaning and designing items on the shelves.
+Our Thrift Shop is open 7 days a week from 10 a.m. to 5 p.m.
+Monday – Saturday and 1:00 p.m on Sunday!
+We are located in McMinnville (in the J&W Carstar parking lot), 1120 NE Lafayette Avenue.
+We are looking for committed volunteers to work in our Thrift Shop assisting with customers, stocking shelves, pricing items, cleaning, and arranging items on shelves.

 Spay/Neuter Clinic Volunteer Opportunities

-If you are interested in volunteering at the clinic, please print the Spay/Neuter Volunteer Application Form, complete it, and:
+If you are interested in volunteering at the clinic, please print the Spay/Neuter Volunteer Application Form, complete it, and do one of the following:

-- Mail the completed form to Connie Isaac, Volunteer Coordinator, 723 NE Evans St., McMinnville, OR 97128
+- Mail the completed form to Jennifer Choate, Clinic Manager, 723 NE Evans St., McMinnville, OR 97128.

 - Scan the completed form or take a picture of it and email it to firstname.lastname@example.org

-- Bring the completed form to the clinic on a Tuesday, Wednesday, or Thursday and leave it with the person at the front desk
+- Bring the completed form to the clinic on a Tuesday, Wednesday, or Thursday and leave it with the receptionist.

 Once the volunteer application is received and reviewed, someone will call you for a personal interview.